 Sister Joan Lescinski, CSJ, PhD, became the 13th President of St. Ambrose University in August 2007.
 In the Quad Cities she is currently a member of the Quad Cities First economic development board and the Putnam Museum Board of Trustees.
 In March 2011 she received the Athena Award for leadership given by the Women's Connection of the Quad Cities.

 From 1998 to 2007, Lescinski served as president of Saint Mary-of-the-Woods College (SMWC), the oldest Catholic liberal arts women's college in the country.
 During those years she led the college to record gains in enrollment, facilitated the development of institutional strategic and master plans, and introduced several undergraduate and two new graduate academic programs.

-Among the positions Sister Joan held prior to assuming the SMWC presidency were vice president for academic affairs and dean at Fontbonne University, St. Louis, Mo., from 1993 to 1998; associate dean of academic affairs at Avila University, Kansas City, Mo., from 1991 to 1993; and a professor of English at the College of St. Rose, Albany, NY from 1972 to 1991.
+Among the positions Lescinski held prior to assuming the SMWC presidency were vice president for academic affairs and dean at Fontbonne University, St. Louis, Mo., from 1993 to 1998; associate dean of academic affairs at Avila University, Kansas City, Mo., from 1991 to 1993; and a professor of English at the College of St. Rose, Albany, NY from 1972 to 1991.